fabbriciocruz/AWS_CLI_Authentication_Methods/AwsCLI+IamIdentityCenter+AssumeRole.md

     ```

 ## (Method 02) Configure an AWS CLI named profile
-* Tip: This approach will provide valid credential token as long as the your terminal session is openned.
-If you close your terminal sesstion and then open a new one you need to run all the following steps again (This appraoch is recommended when you work eventually on some account)
+This approach will provide a configuration for all of your terminal sessions<br >
+When the token expires you'll need to run the steps from 1 to 6 again<br >
+This appraoch is recommended when you often work on some account(s)

 1. Go to the AWS IAM Identity Center portal (Replace XXXX by the URL of your organization)
 https://XXXX.awsapps.com/start#/